 OXTAIL STEW- It’s not considered a fine cut anywhere in the world although I remember having eaten it as a child in Italy.
 For sure it is a very popular finger licking dish in Jamaica, stewed with other vegetables and of course serve with rice and peas.

 STEAMED FISH – It’s a whole fish, normally a snapper, cooked in a vegetable broth.
 If you are sensitive about eating the whole fish, don’t take it.
-Otherwise this is another popular dish eaten with salted crackers.
+Otherwise, this is another popular dish eaten with salted crackers.

-RICE AND PEAS – It was a little weird for me to see that rice and peas is a side order included in a main course, because in Italy we have risotto as a first course or sometimes the only one (in the modern diet) – Almost everywhere in the world is eaten on the side and in Jamaica especially, rice and peas is never missing.
-I love its particular flavour given by the coconut milk that they use for cooking.
+RICE AND PEAS – It was a little weird for me to see that rice and peas is a side order included in the main course, because in Italy we have risotto as a first course or sometimes the only one (in the modern diet) – Almost everywhere in the world is eaten on the side and in Jamaica especially, rice and peas is never missing.
+I love its particular flavor given by the coconut milk that they use for cooking.
 It’s unique and delicious.